“Those whom the gods would destroy, they first make mad.” – Greek Proverb

 its cargo; we educated their designers; we elected those

-that control our fate: even if the plane safely lands, the
+that control our fate: even after the plane safely lands, the

 bomb will remain.
 Yet life will go on.
 I’ll unclench my jaw